opentensor/developer-docs/docs/chain-rel-notes.md

 - All the items described in the below [Testnet 1.2.1-pre-release](#testnet-121-pre-release) are now available in the mainnet.

 <!--
 - **Schedule coldkey swap**: The [Schedule coldkey swap](./subnets/schedule-key-swap.md) feature is now available in mainnet.
-Until now this feature was only available on testnet.
+Until now, this feature has only been available on testnet.

 -->